A woman calculating her business's numbers on the computer

 You need professional indemnity insurance (PI insurance).

-You may be familiar with this insurance policy’s other names – errors and omissions insurance (E&O) and professional liability insurance.
+You may be familiar with this insurance policy’s other common names – errors and omissions insurance (E&O) and professional liability insurance.

 Get small business insurance quotes tailored to your business